 There are a number of ways to cut these household expenses down.
 For example, did you know that washing clothes or dishes after 7 pm during weekdays or anytime during the weekend can save you money?

-Also, turning the thermostat up or down (depending on the season) just a couple of degrees, especially when you're not at home, can save you money month-over-month.
+Also, turning the thermostat up or down (depending on the season) by just a couple of degrees, especially when you're not at home, can save you money month-over-month.
 Additionally, consider things like caulking your windows, weatherstripping your doors, and topping off the insulation in your attic to save on your energy bills.
 These small improvements can be a lifesaver for your monthly living expenses.

 While using a Budget Planner is a great step in gaining control of your finances, it also helps to know how much you should be spending.
 If you're finding it difficult to make ends meet, or just want some free financial advice on how to make your budget work better, contact us today and we'll set you up with a free counselling session with one of our expert credit counsellors.